Dominik-Sidorczuk/Dominik-Projects/IoT-Home Assistant/External Components/Mt6701/README.md

 * **`zero_offset`** (Optional)
     * **Type:** `Angle` (string, e.g., `"0.0°"`, `"15.2deg"`, `"-0.1rad"`)
     * **Default:** `"0.0°"`
     * **Description:** Defines a custom zero (0°) position for the angle sensor readings.
-The raw angle from the sensor is adjusted by this offset.
-For example, if the sensor reports 30° and `zero_offset` is `"10°"`, the angle sensor will output 20°.
+The raw angle from the sensor is adjusted by this offset before being reported.
+For example, if the sensor's raw reading is 30° and `zero_offset` is `"10°"`, the `angle` sensor will output 20°.
 If `zero_offset` is `"-10°"`, it will output 40°.
+The final angle is normalized to the 0-360° range.
     * *Why change it?* To align the sensor's reported zero position with a specific mechanical reference point on your device (e.g., when a knob pointer is at the "0" mark on a panel).
     * **Example:** `zero_offset: "45.0deg"`